ducdiep79/CasperLabs/docs/CONTRACTS.md

 casperlabs-client send-deploy
 ```

-For more detailed description, use `--help` flag (`casper-client --help`).
+For more detailed description about deploy commands, use the `--help` flag (`casper-client --help`).

 ##### Step 8: Observe

 See the instructions [here](QUERYING.md).

-**Monitoring deploys**
+**Monitoring deploy status**

-e.g., you can ensure that justification timestamps are not in the future (a block with a timestamp higher than its justifications is not created)
+The `casperlabs-client--help` says that `show-deploy` allows the user to `View properties of a deploy known by Casper on an existing running node`.
+One of the properties of a deploy is its status which can be one of:

+* `PENDING`
+* `PROCESSED`
+* `FINALIZED`
+* `DISCARDED`

+See description of each state [here](https://github.com/CasperLabs/CasperLabs/blob/907c46b2c7dc36ad8944b1cd104238122dc2e4ad/protobuf/io/casperlabs/casper/consensus/info.proto#L54).

 ```
 casperlabs-client\
         --host deploy.casperlabs.io \
         --port 40401 show-deploy <deploy-hash>
 ```
-You can also retrieve further information from our platform with our APIs, et. al.: **See** additional instructions [here](QUERYING.md).
+You can also retrieve further information from our platform with our APIs, et. al.: See additional instructions [here](QUERYING.md).

 ###### Advanced deploy options

 **Stored contracts**

-A function that is part of the deployed contract's module can be saved on the blockchain with Contract API function `store_function`.
+A function that is part of the deployed contract's module can be saved on the blockchain with the Contract API function `store_function`.

-Such function becomes a stored contract that can be later called from another contract with `call_contract` or used instead of a WASM file when creating a new deploy on command line.
+Such function becomes a stored contract that can be later called from another contract with `call_contract` or used instead of a WASM file when creating a new deploy on the command line.

 **Contract address**

-A contract stored on blockchain with `store_function` has an address, which is a 256 bits long Blake2b hash of the deploy hash and a 32 bits integer function counter.
+A contract stored on the blockchain with `store_function` has an address, a 256 bits long Blake2b hash of the deploy hash and a 32 bits integer function counter.

-The function counter is equal `0` for the first function saved with `store_function` during execution of a deploy, `1` for the second stored function, and so on.
+The function counter is equal `0` for the first function saved with the `store_function` during execution of a deploy, `1` for the second stored function, and so on.

 **Calling a stored contract using its address**

 Contract address is a cryptographic hash uniquely identifyiyng a stored contract in the system.
-Thus, it can be used to call the stored contract, both directly when creating a deploy, e.g. on command line or from another contract.
+Thus, it can be used to call the stored contract directly when creating a deploy, e.g. on command line, or from another contract.

 `casperlabs-client` `deploy` command accepts argument `--session-hash`
 which can be used to create a deploy using a stored contract